Back3474/AI-Human-Generated-Program-Code-Dataset/README.md

 # Notes (for final description of repo)
 - Prompts of Chatbots are formulated like a chat message
-- Prompts of IDE Extensions are formulated as `docstrings` containing the class name and method name of the asked solution as a "startpoint"
+- Prompts of IDE Extensions are formulated as `docstrings` plus the class name and method name of the asked solution as a "startpoint"
 - Prompts of InstructCodeT5+ are written in Python beginning with `prompt="""` as the interferrence with this AI took place via Google Colab and Huggingface Library